Climate over Calendar

 - When are the greens going to speed up?

-- When soil temperatures consistently reach 15ºC, greens are healthy growing, full recovery of drill & fill holes & any winter damage, we set our summer green speeds.
+- When soil temperatures consistently reach 15 degrees Celsius, greens are growing and there is full recovery from fall coring & any winter damage, we are then able to set summer green speeds.

-After 5 years of drill & fill; tree removals to improve sunlight on all greens; resurfacing & establishing stronger bentgrass, the golf course is healthier than it has ever been.
+After 5 years of fall drill & fill, tree removal to improve sunlight on all greens and the establishment of stronger bentgrass greens, the golf course is healthier than it has ever been.
 The hard work is paying off.

 In playing golf & maintaining turf, we do this without a roof.
-Weather certainly plays many factors when enjoying the game but also the turf we play on.
+Weather certainly plays a part when enjoying the game but also the turf we play on.
 Educating the impact climate has on our golf course is easy.
-Play 36 holes late Fall or early Spring, a cold day 5ºC, and raining…. grass feels the same way.
+Play 36 holes in the late fall or early spring, a cold day 5ºC and raining…. grass feels the same way.